 You will process and analyse the acquired information as you move through the programme.
-You reflect on yourself, your viewpoint, and your vision of the future.
-Developing these elements often takes time, so that's why we ask you to plan enough time between the sessions, and keep a personal workbook/file to document everything you discover about yourself on the way.
+You reflect on yourself and your view and vision on the future.
+Developing these elements takes time, that's why we will ask you to plan time between training days and to keep a personal workbook/file to document all findings and discoveries on the way.

 Developing a vision is a process, from dream to reality.
 In this session you search for your why, your ideal, your dream.
 What are my ambitions?
 What do I want to have achieved with my research in 10 years' time?
 Who am I doing it for?
 And why?

-In the next step, you assess how realistic this dream is.
-You will be asked to fill in an on-line self-analysis (e.g. 123test.nl) about working values as well as a personality assessment (Big 5 Personality Traits).
-You then analyse your strengths and weaknesses in the context of opportunities and threats (SWOT) to identify the challenges that lie ahead and how you can tackle these.
-The self analysis is the start for your vision development.
+You will assess how realistic the dream is.
+You will be asked to fill in an on-line self-study about working values and a personality assessment (Big 5 Personality Traits).
+Accordingly, you perform a SWOT analysis to identify the challenges that lie in front of you and how these can be tackled.
+The self-analysis is the start for your vision development.

-You then start putting your vision into words.
-By discussing the results with people both inside and outside your field, you test whether your ideas pass the reality test.
-You also check your scientific impact and societal value, and search for partnerships and funding opportunities.
+You will start writing your vision and will be asked to discuss the outcome with people inside and outside your field to test if your ideas can pass the reality test.
+You will further check the scientific impact and societal value and look for partnerships and funding opportunities.

-Now your vision’s on paper and has found approval, you translate this into a clearly written research vision and discuss this with your fellow participants in subgroups.
-You look for similarities, but above all for differences in your mutual visions.
-The feedback from this session will help you sharpen your vision and better define your research niche.
+You will make the translation into a clear written research vision that will be discussed with fellow participants in subgroups.
+You will determine possible similarities but above all differences in your mutual visions.
+You will receive feedback to sharpen your vision and define your research niche.

-In this third session, a successful researcher shares his or her own journey to inspire and support you and the group.
+A successful researcher will be invited as a guest speaker to share his or her own journey to inspire and support you and the group.